AFTER THE MEMORIAL SERVICE

 Choose a reputable company.
 There is a list of Dove Release companies on this website.
 Make sure the Doves are Homing birds.
 Some are not and are prey to other birds soon as they have been released.

 Once thought of as a great idea, where they are to be launched, the wind direction, what is in the flight path and so on questions should be asked before deciding upon Sky Lanterns.
 They are beautiful, meaningful and spectacular - in the right situation.
 Take advice.
+They can cause damage, accidents and problems.

 The same advice as per Sky Lanterns.
 When landed, they can be nuisance and danger to wildlife - take advice.